 Essentially four different types of answer to these questions have been proposed, leading to four different views of the nature of the Supper and Jesus’ presence there.

-- This view is held by Roman Catholics and some others, who believe that in the Mass the elements become the body and blood of Christ so that there is, in some sense, a recapitulation of the offering of Christ.
+- Transubstantiation (largely Roman Catholic view).
+This view is held by Roman Catholics and some others, who believe that in the Mass the elements become the body and blood of Christ so that there is, in some sense, a recapitulation of the offering of Christ.
 In the Reformation, the Roman Catholic doctrine was rejected, essentially on three key grounds: 1) Jesus is physically now present in heaven, and to suggest that his physical body can be present in multiple locations at once effectively undermines his true humanity; 2) The worshipful adoration of the elements (seen as the body and blood of Christ) which took place in the Mass was idolatrous; 3) The idea of a recapitulation of the sacrifice of Jesus undermines the finality and sufficiency of his work at the cross (cf. Heb.
 9:24-26).

-- This was view held by Martin Luther (although he would not use the label) and still generally held by Lutherans today.
+- Consubstantiation (largely Lutheran view).
+This was view held by Martin Luther (although he would not use the label) and still generally held by Lutherans today.
 Luther wished to correct the errors of the Roman Catholic view while still taking seriously both Jesus’ identification of his body and blood with the elements and the idea that he was truly present at the Supper.
 Luther’s solution was to say that, although the bread and wine did not literally “become” the body and blood of Christ, Jesus is nonetheless spiritually present in, under and through the elements (hence the use of the Latin prefix con, meaning “with”).
 Thus there is a real sense in which Jesus is present at the Supper, even if there is no change in the substance of the elements themselves.

-- This view is particularly associated with Swiss reformer Huldrych Zwingli and is held in some form by many Baptists.
+- Memorial (largely Baptist view).
+This view is particularly associated with Swiss reformer Huldrych Zwingli and is held in some form by many Baptists.
 Zwingli insisted that Jesus’ statement that the bread “is” his body and the wine “is” his blood should be taken figuratively and not literally.
 After all, Jesus does use the verb “to be” in clearly symbolic ways in the gospels.
 Not only does he say “I am the bread of life” (John 6:35), but also “I am the door” (John 10:7), and “I am the vine” (John 15:5).
 The sacrifice of Jesus at the cross is complete, once-for-all, and so the Supper is a pictorial reminder, a memorial.
 Although Christ is always present with his people, he is not specially present at the Supper.

-- The Reformed view.
+- Spiritual Presence (largely Reformed view).
 This position stems from John Calvin and is the predominant Reformed position, although there is a spectrum of understanding among those who identify as theologically Reformed.4 Calvin rejected both the idea of a physical change to the bread and wine and the idea of a bare memorial.
 At the Supper, Christ is present spiritually in a special way but is not present physically.
 There is a true spiritual communion that takes place between the Lord and his church as it is celebrated.
 The word “is” retains a symbolic (and not literal) meaning, but at the same time there is a true “sharing” in Christ that takes place.

 The Practice of the Supper